- Kids Health

 Weaning is one of the most important things we do for our children in the early stages of their lives.
 We understand that it is important for a child to move onto solids, from a milk diet so as they maintain...

 - What to expect when your baby starts teething

 When your baby starts to cut those first teeth it can be a horrible time for parents as well as their baby, but your babys first tooth is also one of the most exciting milestones that you come across as a...

-We hear a lot about how NOT to punish and discipline our children nowadays, but there are not many people actually telling what the best forms of discipline are.
-We hear that smacking should not be...
+We hear a lot about how NOT to punish and discipline our children nowadays, but not much about what the best forms of discipline actually are.